Sure Dividend

 Source: Investor Presentation

-Albemarle provided an outlook for 2024 as well, with the company expecting revenue in a range of $5.5 billion to $6.2 billion.
-The decline in revenue will be due to lower prices for lithium.
+Albemarle provided an outlook for 2025 as well, with the company expecting revenue in a range of $4.9 billion to $5.2 billion.
+The company is expected to produce earnings-per-share of -$0.80 in 2025.
+We believe that Albemarle has earnings power of $3.50.

 Growth Prospects

-A major reason that results are expected to be well above prior numbers is that Albemarle stands to benefit from the increased sales of electric vehicles, as the company’s lithium is used to provide the batteries.
+Results are expected to be well above prior numbers, and Albemarle stands to benefit from the increased sales of electric vehicles, as the company’s lithium is used to provide the batteries.

 Lithium is expected to be a growth segment over the next five years due to increasing demand for a wide range of applications, including electric vehicles and consumer electronics.